hxlinh/AI-Powered_Lesson_Plan_Generation_Platform/README.md

 - Data is persistently stored and managed using **JSON files** on the backend, providing a flexible NoSQL-like database approach.
 - The **ReactJS frontend** provides an intuitive user experience, handling user inputs, displaying generated content, managing chat interactions, and presenting a side-by-side PDF viewer for reference during content generation and Q&A sessions.
 5. **Self-Improving Mechanism:**
-- The system incorporates a feedback loop where instructors can "Like" or adjust generated outputs.
-This feedback is implicitly or explicitly used to refine future generations, potentially through prompt engineering or data collection for future model retraining, contributing to the system's continuous improvement.